Toward a new theory of the fractional quantum Hall effect: Laughlin state at

-If the Laughlin wave function (\ref{LaughlinWFm3}) really described a homogeneous liquid state, it would have to have a density close to (\ref{DensityUniformLiquid}).
-But, as seen from Figures \ref{fig:FitCiftjaDensity}(a)-(d), the radii of the electron disks in the Laughlin state (\ref{LaughlinWFm3}) is always noticeably smaller than the radii of the ``uniform liquid'' and of the positive background.
-Since all densities should satisfy the electroneutrality condition (\ref{elneutr}), the decrease in diameter of the ``Laughlin liquid'' disk should be compensated by a strong increase in the ``Laughlin liquid'' density in the interior of the system.
-This is indeed the case, that is the Laughlin state (\ref{LaughlinWFm3}) describes a strongly inhomogeneous state of the system.
+If the Laughlin wave function (\ref{LaughlinWF}) really described a homogeneous liquid state, it would have to have a density close to (\ref{DensityUniformLiquid}).
+But, as seen from Figures \ref{fig:FitCiftjaDensity}(a)-(d), the radii of the electron disks in the LS (\ref{LaughlinWF}) is always noticeably smaller than the radii of the ``uniform liquid'' and of the positive background.
+Since all densities should satisfy the electroneutrality condition (\ref{elneutr}), the decrease in diameter of the ``Laughlin liquid'' disk should be compensated by a strong increase in its density in the interior of the system.
+This is indeed the case, that is the LS (\ref{LaughlinWF}) describes not a uniform liquid, but a highly inhomogeneous state, which is never realized in experiments.

 Mathematically, one can evaluate this redistribution of the electron density by comparing the ``uniform liquid'' density (\ref{DensityUniformLiquid}) with the ``Laughlin liquid'' density, calculated for large $N$ in Ref. \cite{Ciftja03} and fitted by the formula (\ref{DensityCiftjaFit13}).
 The ``uniform liquid'' density consists of a sum of the functions $\Phi_L$ with $L$ running from $L=0$ up to $L=3N-1$.
-The ``Laughlin liquid'' density also contains a similar sum, but $L$ in the first term of Eq. (\ref{DensityCiftjaFit13}) runs from $L=0$ up to $L=L_{\max}=3N-1-\sqrt{N}$, Eq. (\ref{LmaxLk}).
+The LS density also contains a similar sum, but $L$ in the first term of Eq. (\ref{DensityCiftjaFit13}) runs from $L=0$ up to $L=L_{\max}=3N-1-\sqrt{N}$, Eq. (\ref{LmaxLk}).
 A \textit{macroscopically} large number ($\propto\sqrt{N}$) of the $L$-states are lost from the Laughlin function.
-To compensate this loss and to describe the oscillating behavior of the Laughlin density near the edge of the disk, three additional terms with large amplitudes $A_k(N)\propto\sqrt{N}$, Eq. (\ref{Ak}), have to be added to the fitting function (\ref{DensityCiftjaFit13}).
-Notice that the high density ring lies approximately at $R-1.2a_0\lesssim r\lesssim R-0.4a_0$, with the density maximum at $r\approx R-0.8a_0$, that is all changes in the local electron density occur inside the sample, at $r\lesssim R-a_0$, which means that they also take place in the thermodynamic limit $N\to\infty$.
+To compensate this loss and to describe the oscillating behavior of the LS density near the edge of the disk, three additional terms with \textit{macroscopically} large amplitudes $A_k(N)\propto\sqrt{N}$, Eq. (\ref{Ak}), have to be added to the fitting function (\ref{DensityCiftjaFit13}).
+Note that the high density ring lies approximately at $R-1.2a_0\lesssim r\lesssim R-0.4a_0$, with the density maximum at $r\approx R-0.8a_0$, that is all changes in the local electron density occur inside the sample, at $r\lesssim R-a_0$, which means that they also take place in the thermodynamic limit $N\to\infty$.